gonnanav/gipsys-vintage/README.md

 This project contains the full-stack development for Gipsy's Vintage, an e-commerce web app selling vintage clothing items for women for a local Israeli audience.

+## 🚫 License & Usage

+This project is **public for educational purposes** but **not open-source**.

+You **may not**:

+- Use this code for commercial or personal projects.
+- Copy, modify, or distribute it without explicit permission.
+- Use the "Gipsy's Vintage" name, branding, logo, or product images.

+This project is provided as **a reference for learning purposes only**.

 ## Getting Started

 ### Prerequisites